zencart/documentation/content/user/plugins/_index.md

 ---
 title: Plugins
-description: Plugins for Zen Cart
+description: Adding features to your store using plugins
 weight: 100
 layout: docs
 ---